emu-russia/psxcpu/cells.md

 Y = NOR(a,b) & NAND(c,d)

-Если A или B = 1, то выход 0. Если C и D = 1, то выход 0. В остальных случаях выход 1.
+If A or B = 1, output 0.
+If C and D = 1, output 0.
+In other cases the output is 1.

 ```
 abcd